- American Physical Society Sites

 DPF 2017 Meeting

-The 2017 Division of Particles and Fields meeting will be held at Fermilab on July 31 through August 4, 2017, during the year of Fermilab’s 50th anniversary.
+The 2017 Division of Particles and Fields meeting was held at Fermilab on July 31 through August 4, 2017, during the year of Fermilab’s 50th anniversary.

 U.S. Particle Physics: Building for Discovery